 Available Medicare plans video transcript

-Your second option is PriorityMedicare IdealSM.
-This is a PPO plan, which means you have the freedom to go to doctors and hospitals that are outside of our network, but you'll have lower out-of-pocket costs when you use those in our network.
-This plan has a low combined medical deductible and low inpatient hospital copays.
-The monthly premium is just $18 anywhere in Michigan's Lower Peninsula.
+Your second option is PriorityMedicare Edge, a zero-dollar plan that doesn't break the bank and is available in select counties in Michigan.
+This is a PPO plan, which means you have the freedom to go to doctors and hospitals that are outside of our network, but you'll have lower out of pocket costs when you use those in our network.
+And you'll also be able to use your out-of-state travel benefit anywhere in the U.S. when outside of Michigan and pay the same as when you're in-network.
+This benefit is available on all plans.

-Your fourth option, PriorityMedicare MeritSM, is another PPO plan.
-With this plan there is a low in-network medical deductible, a low out-of-network coinsurance and low out-of-pocket maximum.
-Monthly premiums range from $37 to $86.
+Your sixth option, PriorityMedicare Merit, is another PPO plan.
+With this plan, there is a low in-network medical deductible, a low out-of-network coinsurance and low out-of-pocket maximum.
+Monthly premiums range from $63 to $121.

-Your sixth option, PriorityMedicare SelectSM, is a PPO too.
+Your seventh option, PriorityMedicare Select, is also a PPO plan.
 While it has a higher premium than our PriorityMedicare Merit plan, it offers lower copays with no deductibles for in-network medical or prescriptions.
-Monthly premiums start as low as $129 to $198.
+Monthly premiums start as low as $149 to $225.

 Priority Health Medigap plans